-Homemade Pumpkin Spice Latte
+A Pumpkin Spice Latte Recipe, with Real Pumpkin

-Oh, and it actually contains pumpkin, because it’s not a REAL pumpkin spice latte without it!
+This pumpkin spice latte tastes very similar to the coffeeshop versions without the artificial colors, flavors, and sweeteners.
+Oh, and it actually contains pumpkin… because it’s not a REAL pumpkin spice latte without it!

-- ¼ cup of strong coffee or espresso
+- ¼ cup strong coffee or espresso

 - If you are using canned pumpkin and won't use the whole can, freeze the rest in ice cube trays and keep in a bag for future batches.